SAP-archive/karydia/docs/features.md

 Note: The network policy is still quite open.
 It uses a blacklisting approach and does not block Internet access (Egress).

+The `network-policy-l2` blocks the Egress ensuring that no pod can reach the Internet.

+The `network-policy-l3` blocks the Egress as well as allows communication only within a namespace.

 Karydia annotates the created network policy resources with the at the time and context valid security settings:

 | Resource | Annotation | Possible values |